 It is the tokens that you can never forget.

 The little tokens of love that you picked up as you lived with them.
 The nicks that you gave each other.
 The internal jokes that only you two could understand.
 The favourite restaurants.
-The smoothies that you sipped from the single glass.
-The movie references that you uttered at the same time.
+The smoothies that you sipped from the same glass.
+The movie references that you made up.
+A life unique to two people.
+Like the fingerprints.
+One of its own kind.
+Nothing can replace that feeling.

 And you can’t wash them off.